 When reading from the calibration registers there will always be two leading zeros for each of the registers.
-When operating in Serial Interface Mode 1, the read operations to the calibration registers cannot be aborted.
-The full number of read operations must be completed (see the Serial Interface Summary section for more detail).
+When operating in serial Interface Mode 1, the read operations to the calibration registers cannot be aborted.
+The full number of read operations must be completed (see section on serial Interface Mode 1 timing for more detail).